-1.3.3 Tred Avon River Oyster Restoration Target Establishment
+1.3.4 Tred Avon River Oyster Restoration Target Establishment

 The oyster metrics report (OMW 2011) considered two criteria when establishing the definition for a successfully-restored tributary: 1) the current bottom condition, and 2) the extent of historical oyster reef habitat.
 A successfully-restored tributary is defined as a tributary where 50 - 100percent of currently restorable bottom is restored.
-Additionally, the amount of restorable bottom that is restored must be at least 8 - 16 percent of historic oyster habitat.
-The Tred Avon River Oyster Sanctuary Restorable Bottom Assessment and Data Summary (NOAA 2013) identified approximately 251 acres of currently-restorable bottom habitat based on data from the USACE master plan, the ovster sanctuary boundaries, water quality data, and bottom survey data from Maryland Geological Survey and NOAA.
-In order to meet the 50 - 100 percent of currentlyrestorable bottom goal, 125 to 251 acres would need to be restored in the Tred Avon River (Appendix B, Figure 8).
-The second part of the Oyster Metrics goal is that this amount-125 to 251 acres-must constitute at least 8 percent of historical oyster habitat.
+Additionally, the amount of restorable bottom targeted for restoration must be at least 8 - 16 percent of historic oyster habitat.
+The Tred Avon River Oyster Sanctuary Restorable Bottom Assessment and Data Summary (NOAA 2013) identified approximately 251 acres of currently-restorable bottom habitat based on data from the USACE master plan, the oyster sanctuary boundaries, water quality data, and bottom survey data from Maryland Geological Survey and NOAA.
+In order to meet the 50 - 100 percent of currentlyrestorable bottom goal, 125 - 251 acres would need to be restored in the Tred Avon River (Appendix B, Figure 8).
+The second part of the Oyster Metrics goal is that this amount, 125 - 251 acres, must constitute at least 8 percent of historical oyster habitat.
 The Yates Survey of 1913 is used to represent historical oyster habitat since it is the oldest Maryland-wide survey.
 However, Yates bars represent historical legal bars and not biological boundaries.
-Yates charted 851 acres of legal oyster bar boundaries in the river; 8 to 16 percent of that is 68 to 136 acres (Yates 1913) (Figure 3).
+Yates charted 851 acres of legal oyster bar boundaries in the river; 8 to 16 percent of that is 68 - 136 acres (Yates 1913) (Figure 3).
 Therefore, restoring between 125 and 251 acres would meet both of the Oyster Metrics goals.

 The 251 acres were analyzed in GIS to make more uniform polygons that could be feasibly constructed, incorporate public input on waterway use conflicts, and provide for buffers around navigational channels, aids to navigation, and private docks.
 This reduced the target to 182.4 acres.
 An additional 28 acres were removed from the restoration target to serve as project controls (see controls section).
 The result was a target of 154.4 acres (rounded to 154).
 A total of 71 of the 154 acres are planned as seed-only treatment (spat-sets) and the remaining 83 acres for the placement of substrate and seeding.
 One final adjustment was made to reach the final Tred Avon restoration goal.
 Diver ground truthing has shown that sonar surveys may overestimate the area of shell bottom suitable for placing oysters on existing bars.
 Based on restoration field experience, the MIW assumed that the suitable area as determined by sonar will be reduced by 10 percent upon examination by divers.
 Therefore, a 10-percent reduction of the area targeted for seed-only provides for a range of 63 - 71 acres (rounded) of seed-only acreage and reduces the 154 acres identified to 146 acres.
 This amount, 146 acres, is the actual oyster restoration goal for the Tred Avon oyster sanctuary.
 [The current Tred Avon River Tributary Plan states 147 acres.
-The
+The Tributary Plan is a living document, and as such will be updated to reflect the 146 acre target at a future time.]